BhavKush/MultiRoom-Chatting-Application/README.md

-# Multiroom
+# Multiroom 1.0
-This is full stack web application made with vanilla javascript in this you can scroll the upcomimg events of movies and games and like dislike and create a room or join a existing room and chat within your personal room send selfies and play music inside the app.
+This is a full stack web application made with vanilla javascript in this you can scroll the upcoming events of movies and games and like dislike and create a room or join an existing room and chat within your room send selfies and play music inside the app.

 ![Screenshot 2023-06-04 213909](https://github.com/Techanmolporwal/multiroom/assets/89104678/da3df1d7-6d10-404f-bb32-5e8473649e77)
 ![Screenshot 2023-06-04 213932](https://github.com/Techanmolporwal/multiroom/assets/89104678/ac1cc549-dd08-477b-9145-b224d3613295)